FloatingArrayDesign/FAModel/README.md

 Please navigate into the subfolders above for additional information.

 ## Getting Started
-The easiest way to create an FAModel project is to provide the array information in a yaml file.
+The easiest way to create an FAModel project is to provide the array information in an ontology yaml file.
 FAModel has been designed to work with a specific ontology yaml setup, which is described in detail in the [Ontology ReadMe](./famodel/ontology/README.md).

 The [example driver file](./famodel/example_driver.py) creates an FAModel project from a pre-set ontology file and shows the syntax and outputs of various capabilities.
 For guidance on creating your own ontology yaml file, it is recommended to read through the [Ontology ReadMe](./famodel/ontology/README.md), then either adapt one of the ontology samples or fill in the ontology template.

+The [FAModel core readme](./famodel/README.md) describes the FAModel class structure, as well as the properties and methods of each component class.

 There are some limited helper functions to auntomatically fill in sections of a yaml from a moorpy system or a list of platform locations.
 See [FAModel helpers](./famodel/helpers.py) for the full list of yaml writing capabilities.
 Many of these are a work in progress.